Algebraic Geometry over $C^\infty$-rings: The -ring of a manifold The C∞-ring of a manifold

-For manifolds with boundary, or with corners, the situation is more complicated, as explained in \cite[\S 6]{Joyc1}.
-In the definition of {\it smooth\/} $f:X\ra Y$ we impose extra conditions over $\pd^jX,\pd^kY$, and in the definition of transverse $f,g$ we impose extra conditions over $\pd^jX,\pd^kY,\pd^lZ$.
-With these more restrictive definitions of smooth and transverse maps, transverse fibre products exist in $\Manc$ by \cite[Th.~6.3]{Joyc1}.
+For manifolds with boundary, or with corners, the situation is more complicated, as explained in \cite[\S 6]{Joyc1}, \cite[\S 4.3]{Joyc6}.
+In the definition of {\it smooth\/}\I{manifold with corners!smooth map} $f:X\ra Y$ we impose extra conditions over $\pd^jX,\pd^kY$, and in the definition of transverse\I{manifold with corners!transverse fibre product|(} $f,g$ we impose extra conditions over $\pd^jX,\pd^kY,\pd^lZ$.
+With these more restrictive definitions of smooth and transverse maps, transverse fibre products exist in $\Manc$ by \cite[Th.~6.3]{Joyc1} (see also \cite[Th.~4.27]{Joyc6}).
 The na\"\i ve definition of transversality is not a sufficient condition for fibre products to exist.
 Note too that a fibre product of manifolds with boundary may be a manifold with corners, so fibre products work best in $\Man$ or $\Manc$ rather than~$\Manb$.

 Our next theorem is given in \cite[Th.~16]{Dubu3} and \cite[Prop.~I.2.6]{MoRe2} for manifolds without boundary, and the special case of products $\Man\t\Manb\ra\Manb$ follows from Reyes \cite[Th.~2.5]{Reye}, see also Kock \cite[\S III.9]{Kock}.
-It can be proved by combining the usual proof in the without boundary case, the proof of \cite[Th.~6.3]{Joyc1}, and Proposition~\ref{ag2prop2}.
+It can be proved by combining the usual proof in the without boundary case, the proof of \cite[Th.~6.3]{Joyc1}, and Proposition~\ref{ag2prop7}.